Education Amplifier

 Q+A

-Once you register, you’ll be sent a link to our Google Drive containing all of our lessons plans.
+Once you register, you’ll be sent a link to our Google Drive containing all of our teaching tools.

-Education Amplifier lesson plans are accessible to and adaptable for any educator in middle and high school (grades 6 through 12).
-These lesson plans are an opportunity for students to join the national conversation around each issue area.
-However, educators at any grade level (including college) are invited to participate in the Education Amplifier program as they see fit, adapting curriculum and concepts for their students’ levels and using our free art downloads (available on this website) to spark interdisciplinary discussions around a variety of topics.
+Education Amplifier teaching tools are accessible to and adaptable for any educator in middle and high school (grades 6 through 12).
+These teaching tools invite students to engage in the national dialogue happening on social justice issues.
+However, educators at any grade level are encouraged to participate in the Education Amplifier program as they see fit, adapting curriculum and concepts for their students’ levels and using our free art downloads (available on this website) to spark interdisciplinary discussions around a variety of topics.

 Amplifier’s content library spans the liberal arts, social studies, arts education, environmental studies, mental health and social-emotional wellness, and even STEAM subjects.
 We’re adding new content all the time, so be sure to register for our mailing list to stay up to date on the latest additions!